 Liberty Traditional Saddleback's commitment is to impart the best in education using data driven instruction and Effective Elements of Instruction (EEI).
 Liberty Traditional School teaches students academic skills, critical thinking skills, analytical reasoning skills, and the ability to become lifelong learners and productive citizens in a world of diverse cultures.
 Liberty Traditional School provides a kindergarten through sixth grade education whereby our character education is presented.
-Quality reading skills are developed through intensive, spiraling instruction, and critical math skills are taught and respect for self-and others and that offsetive work yields rewarded!
-Life skills are re-taught.
+Quality reading skills are developed through intensive, spiraling instruction, and critical math skills are taught and re-taught.
 Students learn responsibility and respect for self and others and that effective work yields rewards!!
 Life skills are taught in cause-and-effect relationships, computer technology is blended into effective learning, and teachers, staff, and volunteers are committed to each student.

 Liberty Traditional School also emphasizes the importance of parental involvement in the education of their children.
-For this reason, parents of Liberty Traditional Saddleback students are encouraged to sign a Title One compact whereby they agree to take an active role in the education of their child and, to the best of their abilities, participate in school activities.
+For this reason, parents of Liberty Traditional Saddleback students are encouraged to sign a Title I compact whereby they agree to take an active role in the education of their child and, to the best of their abilities, participate in school activities.